metamath/lamp-guide/docs/11/index.md

 Also:

-* To save an edit, use the
-  icon <img width="16" height="16" src="save.svg" alt="save"> (save)
+* To save an edit, click on the icon <img width="16" height="16" src="save.svg" alt="save"> (save)
   or press Enter (Return).
-* To cancel an edit, use the
-  icon <img width="16" height="16" src="cancel.svg" alt="cancel"> (cancel)
+* To cancel an edit, click on the icon <img width="16" height="16" src="cancel.svg" alt="cancel"> (cancel)
   or press Esc (Escape).
-* To delete something selected, use the icon <img width="16" height="16" src="trashcanbasic.svg" alt="delete"> (delete).
+* To delete something selected, click on the icon <img width="16" height="16" src="trashcanbasic.svg" alt="delete"> (delete).

 ### Loading source Metamath databases to create the proof context